Internships & Freelancing

 Finding an Internship

 Finding an internship is a time-consuming but worthwhile challenge, and completing an internship increases your chances of finding a job after graduation.
-Our students have interned locally, throughout Arizona, across the nation and around the world, including at the Arizona Republic, the Tucson Agenda, the Wall Street Journal, CNN, the LA Times, NBC, CBS, Sinclair Media, Las Vegas Review-Journal, ESPN, and MLB.
+Our students have interned locally, throughout Arizona, across the nation and around the world, including at the Arizona Republic, Arizona Luminaria, the Tucson Spotlight, the Wall Street Journal, CNN, the LA Times, NBC, CBS, Sinclair Media, Las Vegas Review-Journal, ESPN, and MLB.

 Internship Credit